brookshelley/brookshelley/content/posts/2023-10-01-september.md

 ---
+type: posts
-title: September
+title: "september"
-description: hot in september
+description:
+date: 2023-10-01
 tags:
   - mediadiet
-type: posts
 ---

 Lots of riding and a big build-up to a century and a race.